Legend of RPS (LRPS) Price Tops $0.14

-Legend of RPS (LRPS) traded flat against the dollar during the 1 day period ending at 16:00 PM Eastern on March 28th.
-Legend of RPS has a total market capitalization of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last day.
-In the last seven days, Legend of RPS has traded up 0.2% against the dollar.
-One Legend of RPS token can now be bought for approximately $0.14 or 0.00000652 BTC on popular exchanges.
+Legend of RPS (LRPS) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on April 2nd.
+Legend of RPS has a total market cap of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last day.
+One Legend of RPS token can now be purchased for $0.14 or 0.00000652 BTC on popular exchanges.
+In the last seven days, Legend of RPS has traded up 0.2% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.